4614 N. Lincoln Avenue,

 After many years of neglect, the Davis Theater was recently refurbished and its stained-glass windows, antique movie posters in the lobby, and old-fashioned vending equipment were retained.

 One of its four auditoriums was given over to art and foreign films, and this small auditorium is now called the Davis Art.
 When threatened a couple years ago with demolition for replacement by a condominium, residents of the neighborhood surrounding the beloved Davis Theater were outraged and protested against the plans vigorously, and the theater was saved.
+It was closed for refurbishment in January 2016.

 Just login to your account and subscribe to this theater